Minuscule 4: Text

-The Greek text of this codex is a mixture of text-types.
+The Greek text of this codex is considered to be a mixture of text-types.
 According to biblical scholar Constantin von Tischendorf, its text is mixed but with a strong Byzantine element.

 Biblical scholar Kurt Aland did not place it in any Category within his categories of New Testament manuscripts.
 Textually it is close to the codex 273.

 According to the Claremont Profile Method (a specific analysis method of textual data), it represents K^{x} in Luke 10 and Luke 20.
 In Luke 1 it has mixed Byzantine text.